bitcraze/aideck-gap8-examples/GAP8/ai_examples/classification/README.md

 ---
 ## Fine-tune a pre-trained image classification CNN
-From `GAP8/ai_examples/classification/training` run `python main.py [--args]`.
+From `GAP8/ai_examples/classification/` run `python train_classifier.py [--args]`.

 For possible arguments, review the `parse_args()` function in `main.py`.

-Automatically generates (overwrites) quantized and non-quantized TensorFlow Lite models.
+Automatically generates quantized and non-quantized TensorFlow Lite models.

 ---
 ## Execute the image classification CNN on the AI-deck